Posted By

 Your car benefit comes with a choice list, so employees can only choose from a pool of cars pre-approved by you.
 For some businesses, the choice list may be vast, for others it may be smaller, having a car allowance removes that restriction for your employees.

-Potential drawbacks of a car allowance
+Potential drawbacks

 Car allowance vs company car

-Looking to implement a car allowance scheme?
+Looking to implement a car benefit scheme?

-If you’d like more information about CBS’ car allowance scheme, which forms a blended solution alongside any other of our products get in touch to discuss your business needs.
+If you’d like more information about CBS’ car allowance scheme, which forms a blended solution alongside any of our other products, get in touch to discuss your business needs.

 FAQs

-Is car allowance taxable?
+Is the allowance taxable?

-If you choose a CBS car allowance structure, which is when you deliver the car allowance to your employees’ net pay, then tax is payable, but is settled at the end of the tax year via a Car Benefit Loan.
+If you choose a CBS allowance structure, which is when you deliver the allowance to your employees’ net pay, then tax is payable, but is settled at the end of the tax year via a Car Benefit Loan.

-Does car allowance count as income?
+Does the allowance count as income?